-Staff provided emotional support to patients, families and carers to minimise their distress.
-They understood patients' personal, cultural and religious needs.
+Staff considered the patients' emotional needs as important as their physical needs.
+They committed fully to understanding patients' personal, cultural, and religious needs.

-Staff understood the emotional and social impact that a person's care, treatment or condition had on their wellbeing and on those close to them.
-Provider level feedback stated that 98% of patient felt supportive services made a difference to them.
+Staff understood very well the emotional and social impact that a person's care, treatment or condition had on their wellbeing and on those close to them.
+Provider level feedback stated that 98% of patients felt supportive services made a difference to them.
 Patients also fed back that over 80% had a reduction in cancer related concerns.
+In the six months before the inspection, 100% of patients had supplied feedback at the end of their treatment.